 (Tie) 48.
 Dartmouth College, Hanover, NH

 Dartmouth is a world-class research institute that still manages to be committed to undergraduate education.
 Even the most senior faculty teach first year classes, and classes are small, with a eight to one student-faculty ratio.
 Though a liberal arts institution, Dartmouth offers undergraduate degrees in engineering.
 Though the most popular majors are (in descending order): economics, government, history, and psychological and brain sciences.
-In 2003 the London School of Economics ranked the government department 1# in the world for undergraduate-only government departments, the economics department also received this honor.
+In 2003 the London School of Economics ranked the government department 1# in the world for undergraduate-only government departments.
 Student-faculty research is common at Dartmouth, with many majors requiring sustained research for departmental honors.
 Dartmouth is currently ranked 11# for national universities by US News, and 18# overall by Forbes.

 (Tie) 49.
 Brown University, Providence, RI